- UK/EU/International: UK and EU

 Applicants applying on both a 1+3 and a +3 basis must, in the first instance, apply for a place on a research postgraduate programme.

-Therefore, please visit this link to our PhD funding site for the full details of this Studentship, and for information on how to apply.
+Please visit the links below to our PhD funding site for the full details of the Studentships, and for information on how to apply.

 The Economic and Social Research Council is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
 A number of ESRC White Rose DTP Studentships are available in selected Schools on either a 1+3 (integrated Master's and 3-year PhD) or a +3 (3-year PhD) basis, depending on the level of training already achieved.